scottpud/atpl-notes/docs/Instruments/vertical-speed-indicators.md

 - Most aircraft will display in Ft/min
 - Some could show m/s
 - 1000 ft roughly equals 5 m/s
+- VSI use a logarithmic scale with increased sensitivity at small values

 ## Static errors
 - Change of static pressure when none is due will give false indication